 “But in general, when ancient Latin writers used the term patientia, they didn’t have heroes in mind; they were thinking of subordinates and victims.
 Patience seemed an appropriate attitude for people of no account who were on the receiving end of actions or experiences.
 For these people—powerless, poverty stricken, and often female--patientia was ignominious.
 Patience was the response of people who didn’t have the freedom to define their own goals or make choices.
 Notably patience was a response of slaves, for whom it was an inevitability, not a virtue” (Alan Kreider, The Patient Ferment of the Early Church: The Improbable Rise of Christianity in the Roman Empire).

-I am in favor of and an advocate for a public social service net--I have worked hard at and made my livelihood from one for may years.
-I have designed and facilitated programs on behalf of our most vulnerable.
-While still a good thing, I am very weary of a government-run system whose programs still leave the poor in poverty with little or no escape (no upward mobility, if you will) and, in the end, that mostly benefits the politicians who are dependent on the poor, well, being poor for their votes and, as well, the massive bureaucracies--the armies of clerical and professional poverty-fighters whose livelihoods and their own upward mobility are only secure in as much as poverty continues.
+I am in favor of and an advocate for a public social service net--I worked hard at and made my livelihood from one for many years.
+I have designed and facilitated many programs on behalf of our most vulnerable.
+While still a good thing, I am very weary of a government-run and semi-government (by design which receive substations government funds either by the grant process of by legislation (or law) non-profit system (yes, they are one system) whose programs still leave the poor in poverty with little or no escape (no upward mobility, if you will) and, in the end, that mostly benefits the politicians and EDs/CEOs who are dependent on the poor, well, being poor for their votes and grant money, and, as well, the massive bureaucracies--the armies of clerical and professional poverty-fighters whose livelihoods and their own upward mobility are only secure in as much as poverty continues.
 The least likely beneficiary for such a system is the actual poor.
 In fact, too many people and groups are dependent on the poor remaining poor.
 I have a problem with this.
 It is time to rethink how poverty is addressed.

 *Here are the first set of quotes from a presentation I gave on "Church (local), the poor and their neighborhood," where I sought to ask: "If a local church is “the flesh of a neighborhood” (i.e., the body of Christ local), does this mean a church should be activity concerned about the flourishing of its neighborhood?"
 This is the first post of a series of quotes (sets of quotes) to provoke our laissez-faire attitutdes and posture toward the issues of poverty and regarding the poor.
 For all the posted "Church (local) quotes >>